 Eximbank has given its own commercial Lines of Credit to some Indian companies for exports and investment in Latin America.
 It has also given some commercial lines of credit to governments, banks and regional organisations in Latin America, which remain mostly unutilised.
 The Eximbank office in Washington DC deals with LOCs to Latin America.

-Indian investment in Latin America
+Indian investment and business operations in Latin America

-Indian companies including NRI firms have invested about 10 billion dollars in the region in energy, manufacturing, IT, pharmaceuticals, agro-chemicals, steel, mining, agribusiness and other sectors.
+Indian companies have invested about 10 billion dollars in the region in energy, manufacturing, IT, pharmaceuticals, agro-chemicals, steel, mining, agribusiness and other sectors.
 The Indian investment reached its peak around 2012 after which some companies have pulled out/sold their operations in the region.
 These include Renuka Sugar investment of 500 million dollars in Brazilian sugar sector and Havell’s investment of 150 million dollars in the region in Sylvania lighting assets.
 On the other hand, there have been increase in investment by small and mid-level companies in manufacturing sectors.

 Information Technology

-Indian IT companies have established software development centres, BPOs, KPOs and Call Centres in fourteen countries (Argentina, Brazil, Chile, Uruguay, Mexico, Colombia, Peru, Venezuela, Ecuador, Panama, Costa Rica, Nicaragua, Dominican Republic and Guatemala) of the region employing 40,000 Latin Americans.
+Indian IT companies have established software development centres, BPOs, KPOs and Call Centres in fourteen countries (Argentina, Brazil, Chile, Uruguay, Mexico, Colombia, Peru, Venezuela, Ecuador, Panama, Costa Rica, Nicaragua, Dominican Republic and Guatemala) of the region employing 50,000 Latin Americans.
 The Indian companies have developed a new near-shore business model of 12/12 in which they service their North American clients for 12 hours from the same time zone operations in Latin America and the remaining 12 hours from India.
 The Indian companies leverage the multilingual skills of Latin Americans who speak Spanish, Portuguese and Italian to service European clients.
 They use the Latin Americans to reach out to the 40 million strong Hispanic market of US.
 The Indian companies have also got contracts from local Latin American companies.

 TCS is the pioneer and has the largest presence in the region with Global Delivery Centres in eight Latin American countries employing 20,000 local staff in Chile (1600), Brazil (1500), Uruguay (1400), Mexico (7000), Colombia (1900), Argentina (250), Peru(1000) and Ecuador(2600) and Guatemala (150).

 Infosys- has set up Global Delivery Centres in Mexico, in Belo Horizonte and Araraqua in Brazil, in Argentina and a BPO in Costa Rica.They also have operations in Colombia.
 They have over 2000 staff in Latin America.
 Infosys employs around 1000 people in Mexico, mostly in Monterrey but some in Mexico City as well.
-Infosys Mexico gets 35% of its business from US and 65% from Mexico and LatAm.

 Wipro has presence in 8 major cities with 1400 local staff across Brazil, Mexico, Colombia, Chile and Argentina with Sales offices in Sao Paulo (Brazil), Rio de Janeiro (Brazil), Mexico City (Mexico), Buenos Aires (Argentina), Santiago (Chile), and Bogota (Colombia) and Development Centres in Curitiba (Brazil-530 staff), Sao Paulo (Brazil), Buenos Aires (Argentina), Mexico City (Mexico-100 staff), and Monterrey (Mexico).
 It has acquired a Brazilian company InfoServer (in April 2017) which provides custom application development and software deployment services especially for banks.
 Approximate cost of this acquisition 9 million dollars.